iai-group/arXivDigest/scripts/README.md

   --max-suggestions MAX_SUGGESTIONS
                         max number of suggestions per user (default: 5) -k K                  number of top Elasticsearch query results (top-k) to take into consideration when finding profile candidates for a user (default: 50)
+  --max-edit-distance MAX_EDIT_DISTANCE
+                        max edit distance between a user's name and a suggestion (default: 1)
 ```

 The generated suggestions will be shown to the users in a modal upon login.